 Winter is officially here and with it comes another seasonal shift to our daily life.
-It’s a gradual shift, of course, it doesn’t happen overnight like ripping off a calendar page, still things do change and winter is my season of rest, rejuvenation, and skill building.
 These weeks and months of the winter season are good ones to focus on building healthy homesteading skills to further long-term goals.

 The best way to attain this skill is to find some good recipes and just work in the kitchen.
 These don’t have to be super fancy, in fact the best meals are often simple.
 Just practice.
 The more you practice the easier it becomes, it also gets less messy with practice.

 A healthy diet full of nourishing food goes a very long way in providing the energy and stamina needed to sustain the long, busy, demanding days of homesteading.
 Making it from scratch ensures that it is indeed healthy and frugal.
 Remember from scratch can be as simple or complex as time and desire allow.

 Cooking & Recipe Resources Worth Checking Out:

 - The Homemade Kitchen

 I’m not talking about becoming a certified herbalist or anything of the sort, which would require much more than one winter season.
 Rather, simply take some time to learn about what herbs are growing locally or perhaps are already in the garden and how they can be used as herbal remedies in the home.

 Take some time to figure out what issues are perennial problems in your home and look up herbal remedies that might help.
 Be willing to try and experiment to see what works and what doesn’t.

 Depending on your location in the world, winter is not necessarily a good time to get the hands in the dirt.
 Folks in the deep south might be gardening right now but those of us in the north are probably buried in snow.